 Most loans available to students are through the William Ford Federal Direct Loan program (which offers both subsidized and unsubsidized loans).
 In 2014, the most common interest rate on these loans was a fixed 6.8%.

 To maximize your aid, submit your FASFA application on time as some opportunities are first-come, first-serve.
 Once accepted, we recommend students counter schools with offers of aid if they are serious and have been offered a spot, as well as keep colleges updated of certain circumstances (other children in college, one parent household, first generation).
 The first approach sometimes works but often the Top 50 colleges do not respond to that.

 The other factors to consider include duration of loans offered, expected time to degree completion, and the long-term view on education as an investment in a career.
 The last of these factors is usually the most variable and the hardest to predict.
 At Empowerly, we have seen hundreds of students go through this process and generally there is a strong positive trend between those who believe they will utilize college and find a meaningful, well-paying career and those who actually do it.
-In short, those students who feel empowered and are open-minded are those that often succeed in finding something they love.
+In short, those students who keep an open mind are those that often succeed in finding something they love.
 Often, that is different than what they came into the college thinking they would study.

 Changes to the college admissions process continues to morph each year – both from the applicant and college perspective.
 The financial aid landscape has in turn changed, and likely the college experience itself will continue to morph as supply of the educational experience and demand find an equilibrium.